opendatatrentino/ckan-api-client/README.md

 # Ckan API client

-Python client for [Ckan](http://ckan.org) API.
+Improved Python client for the [Ckan](http://ckan.org) API.

 This package provides:

-- a low-level client, which is pretty much just a wrapper around HTTP calls, handling serialization and exception-raising.
+- a **low-level client**, which is pretty much just a wrapper around HTTP calls, handling serialization and exception-raising.

-- a high-level client, attempting to make it easier / safer to perform certain operations on a ckan catalog.
+- a **high-level client**, attempting to make it easier / safer to perform certain operations on a ckan catalog.

-- a "syncing" client, used to provide some automation for synchronization tasks of collections of datasets (commonly referred to as "harvesting").
+- a **synchronization client**, used to provide some automation for synchronization tasks of collections of datasets into a catalog (commonly referred to as "harvesting").

+Other than that, it attempts to get work around some common issues with that API, such as inconsistencies and bugs, trying to make sure problems are discovered earlier.

 ## Documentation

-Coming soon.
-Keep tuned.
+Documentation is hosted on GitHub pages here: https://rshk.github.io/ckan-api-client/

 ## Running tests